How to Write Meta Descriptions

 Let me reiterate: a good meta description is short, snappy, and increases clickthrough, all while aptly describing the content it’s tied to.
 A bad meta description doesn’t.

-Product landing pages or blogs and articles, however, should always have optimized MDs.
+Product landing pages or blogs and articles, however, should always have optimized meta descriptions.

 Bad meta descriptions are sneaky.
 They’re not always easy to spot and, on the surface, they often look just fine.
 But dark things lurk beneath their passive language and bland copy.